luisgarcia87/Curb-to-Mqtt/README.md

 ```
 sudo nano /etc/systemd/system/curb-to-mqtt.service
 ```
 Add the following configuration to the file, based on your working example.
-Ensure that you modify it to fit your specific file paths and settings.
+Ensure that you modify it to fit your specific file paths and settings and user and group ownership.
 ```
 [Unit]
 Description=Curb API Token & MQTT Forwarder